Exercise-induced pulmonary hemorrhage: Cytopathology

 Schematic of the continuous hemosiderin content in alveolar macrophages stained with Perl’s Prussian blue.
 According to the scoring system by Doucet and Viel, macrophages have to be classified into 5 discrete grades. (a) Grade 0. (b) Borderline between Grades 0 and 1. (c) Grade 1. (d) Borderline between Grades 1 and 2. (e) Grade 2. (f) Borderline between Grades 2 and 3. (g) Grade 3. (h) Borderline between Grades 3 and 4. (i) Grade 4.

 Bronchoalveolar lavage

-Bronchoalveolar lavage (BAL) is a procedure whereby a small volume of fluid is put into the airways in order sample the cells and fluids of the alveoli and epithelium of the bronchi.
+Bronchoalveolar lavage (BAL) is a procedure whereby a small volume of fluid is instilled into and immediately retrieved from the lower airways to sample the cells and fluids of the alveoli and epithelium of the bronchi.
 BAL may be performed using a BAL tube, which allows fluid to be added to and removed from the bronchi, or may be performed during endoscopy, if the endoscope has an irrigation channel.
 To perform BAL, the horse is usually sedated, and local anaesthetic is usually instilled into the airways to reduce coughing.

 BAL is less useful when severe hemorrhage has occurred.
 BAL results only reflect the situation in the localized region of the lung which has been lavaged, and may not be representative of the whole lung.
 The fluid obtained by BAL is submitted for cytological examination.